arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 	![Changing the simulator resolution](Images/changing-the-simulator-resolution.png?raw=true)

-1. Change the orientation of the Simulator by rotating it clockwise 90 degress.
+1. Change the orientation of the Simulator by rotating it clockwise 90 degreess.

 	![Rotating the simulator clockwise](Images/rotating-the-simulator-clockwise.png?raw=true)